MarineRoboticsGroup/SwarmRobot/README.md

 ### Final Testing

 Once everything is configured, you can run the NUC launch file to get all of the components moving!
 The Dynamixels are teleoperable with the w,a,s,d,x keys and all nodes are live (with the Jetson nodes ssh'd through the NUC ssh-key).
 If you're looking to go one step further and visualize the robot's camera and lidar data, this is where the X11 setup really comes in.

-- To do so, ssh -Y into the NUC and call roslaunch nuc.launch
+To do so, ssh -Y into the NUC and call roslaunch nuc.launch
 - Once the program is running, generate a separate NUC terminal and run rviz.
 - You can visualize the RealSense data (all the way from the Nano!) by inputting 'camera_link' and adding in 'Image'.
 Designate the Image 'topic' with your desired input and the realtime camera feed should appear in the bottom left screen.
 - You can add in the laser scan data by then typing 'scan' where camera_link is (the camera feed will stay).
 Add in the the option 'LaserScan' through the option 'published nodes'.
 Input its topic as /scan and a laser scan readout should appear.
-- You can now drive the robot around with realtime camera and laser output.
+- You can now drive the robot around with realtime camera imaging and laser output.

-#### Hello World for Individual Components
+### Hello World for Individual Components

-Hello World for Components: Basic control with individual components
+Outlined below is the 'Hello World' for controlling/testing individual components.

-##### RealSense
+#### RealSense
 1. Run roslaunch realsense2_camera rs_camera.launch to start the realsense node
 2. Run realsense-viewer to open the graphical display (best method for testing because user can see camera output)
 3. Run roslaunch realsense2_camera rs-camera.launch filters:=pointcloud and keep open